Skip to content

 • Compiler flags: -Wall -Wextra -std=c++17

-Step 1 — Basic Syntax and Use Cases of Multiple Inheritance
+Step 1 — Basic Syntax and Use Cases for Multiple Inheritance

-The syntax for multiple inheritance is straightforward: a class lists multiple base classes in its inheritance list, separated by commas.
-The derived class object will contain subobjects of all base classes, and it must implement all interfaces from pure virtual base classes.
+The syntax for multiple inheritance is not complex: a class lists multiple base classes in its inheritance list, separated by commas.
+The derived class object will contain subobjects for all base classes and must implement the interfaces of all pure virtual base classes.

 cpp